amrishparmar/PowPow/README.md

 ### First time setup

-Execute the following to install dependencies specified in package.json (only needed first time):
+Execute the following to install the dependencies specified in package.json (only needed first time):
 ```
 npm install
 ```

 ### Executing the application

-Execute the following to run the application:
 1. Start MongoDB: In terminal enter:
 ```
 ./mongod